Tips for Moving With Pets: Helping Pets Adjust to their New Home

 This article was originally posted on October 22nd, 2019.
 It was edited and reposted on September 1st, 2022.

 dog adjust new homeIn late 2019 my little pack and I moved a bit over 300 miles, from the apartment we had spent 10+ years in to a house in the country.
 It was the first time I had ever completed a move with dogs.
-My papillon, Kitsune, was 10 years old when we moved.
+My papillonOpens in a new tab., Kitsune, was 10 years old when we moved.
 I worried a lot about how he’d adapt to all the changes ahead.
 Not only the new house, but also the fact that we were moving from a bustling city to a very small town.
-How would my city dog deal with our new, country lifestyle?
+How would my city dogOpens in a new tab. deal with our new, country lifestyle?

 A big adjustment!